 12, 24, 36 or 48 months

-Dual 300mm petal-type rotors with radial-mount 4-piston monobloc calipers and ABS
+Dual 300mm petal-style discs with radial-mounted 4-piston monobloc calipers, ABS

-Single 250mm petal-type rotor with single-piston caliper and ABS
+Single 250mm petal-style disc with single-piston caliper, ABS

 12 Month Limited Warranty